alevan22/alevan22/Projects/aws-vpc-peering-marketing-it-lab/README.md

 - Created a **VPC peering connection** between the two VPCs.
 - Accepted the request on the peer VPC side.

-📷 (Consider adding a screenshot for peering request/acceptance here if available.)

 ---